 With a whopping 14g of total fat, and 240 calories, this veggie burger better taste good!
 The ingredients are pretty straightforward; according to the company’s web site, it’s made from organic cooked brown rice, organic ground raw sunflower seeds, organic carrots, organic spices, and sea salt.
 Nutritionally, it offers 21g carbohydrates, 4g of dietary fiber, and 8g of protein.

 This veggie burger comes in at only 5g of fat and 180 calories.
 When you look at their web site, you pretty quickly see the distinguishing ingredients of their Original Grain veggie burger: wild rice, navy beans, and cashews.
-The full list of ingredients is a bit lengthier, and includes water, barley, brown rice, wild rice, cashews, navy beans, oats, tapioca flour, rice flour, olive oil, sea salt, turbinado sugar, spices, onion powder, garlic powder.
+The full list of ingredients is a bit lengthier, and includes water, barley, brown rice, wild rice, cashews, navy beans, oats, tapioca flour, rice flour, olive oil, sea salt, turbinado sugar, spices, onion powder, and garlic powder.
 From nutritional perspective, it offers 28g of carbohydrates, 3g of dietary fiber, and 5g of protein.

 This top-ranked veggie burger contains 190 calories and only 7g of fat.
 Its taste and texture comes from millet, quinoa, greens, and sweet potatoes.
 The web site claims that the burger is free of corn, dairy, egg, gluten, nut, and soy.
-The full list of ingredients, all organic, includes whole grain cooked millet, whole grain cooked quinoa, expeller pressed coconut oil, sweet potatoes, leafy greens (one or more of the following: arugula, beet greens, chard, collards, dandelion, kale, parsley, spinach, turnip greens), onions, Redmond’s Real Salt®, apple cider vinegar, psyllium husk powder, arrowroot, garlic.
+The full list of ingredients, all organic, includes whole grain cooked millet, whole grain cooked quinoa, expeller pressed coconut oil, sweet potatoes, leafy greens (one or more of the following: arugula, beet greens, chard, collards, dandelion, kale, parsley, spinach, turnip greens), onions, Redmond’s Real Salt®, apple cider vinegar, psyllium husk powder, arrowroot, and garlic.
 From a nutrition standpoint, it contains 27g of carbohydrates, 4g of dietary fiber, and 4g of protein.

 Make Your Own Veggie Burger